jatupan1989/boomjum1989/Per-site-permissions:-an-example.md

+[Screenshots in this article are quite outdated.
+I need to update them.]

 *HTTP Switchboard* supports per-web site permissions.
 Here is a typical case example to illustrate why per-site permissions are useful, and how to use per-site permissions.

 Some [hostnames](https://en.wikipedia.org/wiki/Hostname) are ubiquitous on the internet.